Fellowship Program - How to Apply

 Criteria for Selection

-- Demonstrated Leadership Experience and Potential – Applicant demonstrates (in academic, work, volunteer or other settings) the ability to influence others towards environmental goals; and breadth of skill, creativity and flexibility to effectively bridge the public, private and academic arenas.
+- Leadership Experience and Potential – Applicant demonstrates (in academic, work, volunteer or other settings) the ability to influence and align others towards environmental goals, and to effectively bridge the public, private and academic arenas.

 - Applied Focus - Scientific, technical, analytical and/or policy study is geared towards applied results; ability to relate detailed knowledge in a broader context.